karlospn/mytechramblings-site-source-code/content/posts/an-opinionated-list-of-tips-for-building-a-dotnet-8-template.md

 So, without further ado, let's get started.

-# **Don't try to build a single template with everything**
+# **Don't try to build a single template that does everything**

 The first tip is very simple.
 Don't try to create a single template that does everything, like encompassing multiples architectures (e.g. Clean Architecture or N-layer architecture) or multiple kind of apps (e.g. APIs, Worker Servies).

 Instead of that, it is much better to have several templates where each one fulfills a concrete objective.
 That way it is much more easy to maintain an update them.

-When it comes to distributing your templates, it doesn't matter if you have 1 or 10; the distribution process will be exactly the same.
+When it comes to distributing the templates, it doesn't matter if you have 1 or 10; the distribution process will be exactly the same.
 More info, in the next tip.

 # **Pack all your .NET templates into a single NuGet package**

-The best way to distribute your custom .NET app templates is via NuGet package.
-You can package has many templates as you want in a single package, but each template needs to have a ``.template.config`` folder at its root level.
+The best way to distribute your custom .NET templates is via NuGet package.
+You can package as many templates as you want in a single package, but each template needs to have a ``.template.config`` folder at its root level.

 Inside the ``.template.config`` folder you need to place at least a file named ``template.json``.
-This file provides information about what the template engine should do with your template
+This file provides information about what the template engine should do with your template.

 Within the NuGet package all the templates must be stored in the ``/content`` folder.